MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ## Step 3.
 Deploy or validate your device management and protection

-To prevent bad actors from compromising devices or using compromised devices and gaining access to Microsoft 365 Copilot, the next step is to use Microsoft 365 features of device management and protection.
+To prevent bad actors from compromising devices or using compromised devices to gain access to Microsoft 365 Copilot, the next step is to use Microsoft 365 features of device management and protection.
 You must ensure that:

 - Devices are enrolled in Microsoft Intune and must meet health and compliance requirements.
 - You can administer settings and features on devices.